b01lers/rich-ctf-template/README.md

 ---

-Created by CygnusX and aims to be an improvement on [ctf-template](https://github.com/b01lers/ctf-template) any feedback or suggestions on clarity are welcome.
+Created by CygnusX (with domain specific contributions from Ky28059, Athryx, VinhChilling) and aims to be an improvement on [ctf-template](https://github.com/b01lers/ctf-template) any feedback or suggestions on clarity are welcome.